Azure-Samples/azure-digital-twins-getting-started/power-platform/github-automation/README.md

 # Introduction

 This example demonstrates two automated processes.
 The first processs uploads DTDL models from a GitHub repo to Azure Digital Twins.
-The second process updates any digital twins that reference the previous model version to the new model version.
+The second process updates any digital twins that reference the previous model version to use the new model version.
 The first process is automated via GitHub actions, while the second process is automated through a Power Automate flow.

 Note that there are two strategies for updating models in Azure Digital Twins.
 This example follows follows strategy 1.
 Should you decide to follow strategy 2, you can modify the below example as needed:

 -   Strategy 1: Upload new model version, then update digital twins referencing previous model version
--   Strategy 2: Delete current model, then upload new model with the same model id.
+-   Strategy 2: Delete current model, then upload new model with the same model ID.

 This writeup assumes the following: